Update and clarification on ineligible properties

 - A copy of a renter’s insurance policy, apartment number, if applicable is required;

-- If a lease or GRU bill is provided as proof 1, then a printout of the emergency contact page from UF or SFC showing the resident’s name and qualifying address (apartment number, if applicable is required) as the local address can be accepted as proof 2;
+- If a lease or GRU bill is provided as proof 1, then a printout of the personal addresses from UF or SFC showing the resident’s name and qualifying address (apartment number, if applicable is required) as the local address can be accepted as proof 2;

 - An official letter from UF or SFC, apartment number, if applicable is required;